 - You are not paying, in most cases any repair and maintenance costs.

 - You Own Nothing!
-Except if you brought your own furnishings and of course personal items.
+With the exception of your furnishings and personal items.

-- You are at the whim of the landlord, if they decide that they won’t fix something like the A/C, then what.
-Or if it takes them a couple of weeks to get it fixed you are the one that suffers.
+- You are at the whim of the landlord.
+If they decide that they won’t fix something like the A/C, then what?
+If it takes them a couple of weeks to get it fixed you are the one who suffers.
 What are you going to do?
-Start Looking for another place and who wants that hassle again!
+Start looking for another place and who needs that hassle?

-- You can’t change the way the place is to suit your needs, wants and desires as you don’t own it.
+- You can’t change the layout to suit your needs, wants and desires because you don’t own it.
 You can only move furniture around.

-- If you really like Costa Rica and you then decide to purchase than you just wasted 6 months to a years’ worth money that could have been used towards a purchase.
+- If you really like Costa Rica and you decide to purchase; you just wasted 6 to 12 months worth of money that could have been used towards a purchase.

-- Most homes that are for rent, the sellers also want to use the property as well and most of the time it is during the High season, so you may only get a rental for 6 months during the Low season when it rains, then What?
-You have to start again.
+- Most sellers want to use their rental homes during the high season so they can be near the beach.
+This means you may only get a rental for 6 months during the Low season when it rains.
+Then what?
+You have to start looking for another rental property again.

-- If you are thinking to rent because you want to see if Costa Rica is for you, and after a year you decide it is and start looking at properties, most that you may have consider to purchased have already been bought.
+- If you are considering renting to see if Costa Rica is for you and after a year you decide it is where you want to live you may have lost out on properties that were pruchased while you were paying rent.

-- If you have decided that Yes Costa Rica is for you and are not ready to make the move full time, you may have just wasted Six month or more of potential rental income that would be in your pocket.
+- If you have decided that "yes" Costa Rica is for you and are not ready to make the move full time, you may have just wasted six months or more of potential rental income that would be in your pocket.

-- One Last thing, and this is a reality of life anywhere in the world; We all have to pass on sometime, if you rent what did you leave you loved ones?
+- One Last thing, and this is a reality of life anywhere in the world; we all have to pass on sometime.
+If you rent what did you leave your loved ones?

 I could go on and on why renting long term first to see if you like is a waste of money.
-My recommendation is that if you are not sure if Costa Rica is for you, rent a place for a month, if in one month you cannot figure it out that Costa Rica is not for you, how is six months or a year going to make a difference?
-All you did was just have an extended vacation.
-This may be good for you but personally it would not work for me.
+My recommendation is that if you are not sure if Costa Rica is for you, rent a place for a month, if in one month you cannot figure it out whther Costa Rica is right for you, how is six months or a year going to make a difference?
+All you did was have an extended vacation.
+This may be good for you, but personally it would not work for me.
 I am believer in real estate as a solid investment no matter where in the world it is.
-I have rented two time in my life and both were a horror story and after the second time is when I decided I wanted to control my surroundings not some crack pot landlord.
+I have rented two times in my life and both were a horror story.
+After the second time I decided I wanted to control my surroundings and not some crack pot landlord.

 Milagro Management and Rentals http://www.milagrorentalscostarica.com/

-Most likely the web sites and people that are saying you should rent before you buy, are probably saying that because they just can’t afford to purchase.
+Most likely the websites and people that are saying you should rent before you buy, are probably saying that because they just can’t afford to purchase.
 Those that can afford to purchase a property do purchase and don’t rent.
 Successful people got wealthy by purchasing when the market is down and then selling when the market is high.
-Don’t wait a couple years to come down here and purchase you may have missed the boat by then.
+Don’t wait a couple years to come down here and buy.
+You may have missed the boat by then.

 Who Really Moves to Costa Rica?

 Well like I have written before, me, that’s who and I never regretted making the move to Costa Rica.
-And to be 100% honest with you this is not a sales ploy.
-So if you want a calmer life style, a politically secure country, beautiful scenery, great beaches and mountains and want to live with like mimed warm and friendly people, than Costa Rica should be on your radar.
+And to be 100% honest, this is not a sales ploy.
+If you want a calmer lifestyle, a politically secure country, beautiful scenery, great beaches and mountains and want to live with like-minded warm and friendly people, than Costa Rica should be on your radar.

-Now if you’re going to make the move and live in Costa Rica or are thinking of just having a vacation home and a place to diversify your assets, there is only ONE place in Costa Rica to do it.
-Guanacaste and the Papagayo Bay consisting of the towns of Playa Coco, Playa Hermosa, Playa Panama, Playa Ocotal and as far south as Matapalo, which is only 15 minutes away from all the activities on paved roads.
+If you’re going to make the move and live in Costa Rica, or are thinking of just having a vacation home and a place to diversify your assets, there is only ONE place in Costa Rica to live: Guanacaste and the Papagayo Bay consisting of the towns of Playa Coco, Playa Hermosa, Playa Panama, Playa Ocotal and as far south as Matapalo, which is only 15 minutes away from all the activities on paved roads.

-So here is the list of people that have made the move:
+So here is a list of the kinds of people that have made the move to Costa Rica:

-6. Young Families, that wanted a more peaceful and friendly life style for their children to grow up in and be culturally diverse.
+6. Young Families: they want a more peaceful and friendly lifestyle for their children to grow up in and be culturally diverse.

-7. Investors, those that saw the future and the potential of this small central American country and wanted to be a part of it.
+7. Investors: those that see the future and the potential of this small central American country and wanted to be a part of it.

-8. Final and Last those that really want the “Pure Life”
+8. Lastly: those that really want the “Pure Life”

-Personally I do not want live in the Caribbean, too many hurricanes and I could lose everything in one storm!
-I know I could not afford Hawaii as prices there are easily five to eight times higher than Costa Rica and more.
+Personally, I do not want live in the Caribbean.
+There are too many hurricanes and I could lose everything in one storm!
+I know I cannot afford Hawaii as prices there are easily five to eight times higher than Costa Rica.
 Mexico and the other Central American countries like Honduras and Guatemala are way too dangerous with drug wars and unstable governments.
-A really big reason for me and many people “who wants to stay in the cold weather of the north”!
+A really big reason for me and many other people is: “who wants to stay in the cold weather of the north”!
 At least here the weather is always temperate and steady year round and it is not as congested as say Phoenix of south Florida and other retirement locations

 With the taxes as high as they were, and about to get higher and higher, I said forget it and made the move to Playa Hermosa almost 7 years ago and do not regret it one bit.
 I could no longer afford to retire in the US and no offence to anyone but why would I retire to Canada?
 It is too cold!
 Let’s not forget to mention the cost of living, insurance rates, medical costs and crime.
 Just recently I was talking with my wire and she asked me so is it really less expensive to live here?
 I laid out all the monthly costs we incur and it basically came down to a resounding YES.
 Since we own our home outright and are debt free it cost us about $2,000 per month to live a very nice life style and enjoy the things we do.